FNF-CNE-Devs/CodenameEngine/README.md

 - Week 6 still have no dialogue
 - Week 7 have no running tankman

 Build instructions are below.
-Press TAB on the main menu to switch mods (make sure a mod folder exists or it crashes).
+Press TAB on the main menu to switch mods.

 Also, `lime test windows` uses the source assets folder instead of the export one for easier development.